 Not everyone wants to show their blog posts on the homepage.
 WordPress uses the format of showing posts on the front page as its default setup.
 In the event you want a static screen for your purposes, you’ll need to set up a secondary WordPress blog page to display your posts.
+In essence, you will be adding WordPress posts on a page you choose.

 For example, using the front area of your website is a good place to put company information.
 Blog posts don’t need to be displayed in this area and can find a home elsewhere.